webpack/webpack-dev-server/examples/hmr/README.md

 [HMR] Checking for updates on the server...
 [HMR] Updated modules:
 [HMR]  - ./example.js
-[HMR]  - ./hmr.js
 [HMR] App is up to date.
 ```

-Also verify that the text actually in the app actually changed to "It works!"
+You should also see the text on the page itself change to match your edits in
+`example.js`.